veridia-io/veridia-node-sdk/README.md

 ### `identify(identifierType, identifierId, attributes)`

 Identify a user and update their profile attributes.
-Provided attributes must match the Profile Attributes schema defined in the Veridia dashboard.
+Provided attributes must match the Profile Attributes schema defined in your Veridia dashboard.

 ```ts
 await client.identify('userId', '123', {